 The main advantage of this type of lease extension is flexibility, the parties can agree on the term of the new lease (a much longer term such as 999 years or a shorter term such as an additional 20 years or any other term) and any premium to be paid, and there will be no requirement for the Landlord to reduce the ground rent to a peppercorn, although they could agree to do so.

 The main disadvantage of not using the statutory procedure is that there is no ability to apply to court or the FTT in the event that agreement cannot be reached or either party is causing delay.

 How SLC Solicitors can assist

-If you are a freehold owner, landlord or managing agent who owns or manages a block where the leases have fewer than 83 years to run or are about to hit that threshold in the near future then you may like to canvass the leaseholders about their rights to extend their leases.
-For the landlord it may produce welcome capital sums and for the leaseholder it will render their properties more marketable and increase the sale values.
+If you are a freehold owner, landlord or managing agent who owns or manages a block where the leases have fewer than 83 years to run or are about to hit that threshold in the near future, then you may like to canvass the leaseholders about extending their leases.
+For the landlord it may produce welcome capital sums and for the leaseholder it will render their properties more marketable and increase the sale value.

 SLC can act for freeholders, landlords or for leaseholders individually or in a group action either to implement the statutory process or to extend the leases by mutual agreement.